hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250906870v1-the-majority-is-not-always-right-rl-training-for-solution-aggregatio.md

 ---
 layout: default
-title: The Majority is not always right: RL training for solution aggregation
+title: "The Majority is not always right: RL training for solution aggregation"
 ---

 # The Majority is not always right: RL training for solution aggregation